ammein/custom-code-editor/README.md

 ```

 ### Get Multiple Editor Browser in Single Schema
-Oops !
-How can I get specific editor browser object if I have two fields in a same schema ?
-I made a simple for you , let say you have this fields :
+Oops!
+How can I get specific editor browser object if I have two fields in a same schema?
+I made it simple for you, let say you have these fields:

 ```javascript
 addFields : [